bimobject/docs/docs/minidocs/panels/factory-properties.md

 In some cases, you may want to compare the current factory with an alternative one.
 This can be helpful if you're unsure if you've selected the correct factory for your product.

 ### Adding a factory to the comparison
 To compare factories, click the `Compare` button in the top right corner of the panel.
-This will open a sidepanel listing all the factories in your library.
+This will open a sidepanel listing all the factories in your catalog.

 Select the factory you want to compare with and click the `Add factory` button.
 The selected factory's properties will appear in the sidepanel, and its data will be displayed in the impact graph at the bottom.